 We have extracted out four emotions above others as being more coherent and more functional.
-Anger and Love are the most coherent in terms of physiological characteristics: Anger is accompanied by secretion of adrenaline and love is accompanied by a set hormones including estrogen, progesterone, testosterone and oxytocin.
+Of these, anger and Love are the most coherent in terms of physiological characteristics: Anger is accompanied by secretion of adrenaline and love is accompanied by a set hormones including estrogen, progesterone, testosterone and oxytocin.
 Love and anger responses have been shown in clinical tests to be antithetical, meaning that one of them can only be present while the other is absent.
 You can only feel anger while love is absent and vice versa.
-This coincides with the Sympathetic and Parasympathetic nervous systems that we discussed in a previous presentation, in which one system works in the absence of the other; anger involves Sympathetic arousal and love Parasympathetic arousal.
+This coincides with the Sympathetic and Parasympathetic nervous systems that we discussed in a previous presentation, in which one system works in the absence of the other; anger involves Sympathetic arousal and love involves Parasympathetic arousal.

 Happiness and sadness do not have distinct physiological characteristics, but their widely accepted recognition as discernible primary emotions leads easily to the conclusion that these two should be on the list.
 Both have distinct facial expressions and can be communicated coherently.

-A person who experiences emotions coherently may not necessarily use them in a socially constructive manner.
+It must be noted that a person who experiences emotions coherently may not necessarily use them in a socially constructive manner.
 Just because someone is emotionally fit does not make them a morally good person; it just helps make them more functional.

 An emotionally unfit person may experience depression instead of sadness, and mania instead of happiness.
 Their anger might come in uncontrollable outbursts or passive aggressive actions.
 Expressions of love and lust might lead to embarrassment or worse, sexual violation.